Skip to content

 • Front setback: must match the underlying zone — no state preemption.

 California ADU law is a moving target.
 The state framework lives in Government Code §65852.2 and is interpreted locally by LADBS for properties inside the City of LA.
 Between 2023 and 2025 the legislature passed AB 976, AB 1033, AB 1332, and SB 477 — each one nudging the rules toward faster, by-right approvals.
 This guide decodes what's actually enforceable in LA in 2025.
+For the project calendar that follows from these rules, see the week-by-week timeline.

 By-right approval and the 60-day clock